oliviabern/oliviabern/README.md

-👋 Hi, I’m Olivia Bernstein Morgan @oliviabern
-📚 I’m interested in biased sampling, prediction models, and Alzheimer's Disease 👩🏽‍💻 I’m a 5th year PhD candidate in statitics at UC Irvine 📫 You can reach me at obernste@uci.edu
+👋 Hi, I’m Olivia Bernstein Morgan @oliviabern (the statistician formerly known as Olivia M. Bernstein) 📚 I’m interested in biased sampling, prediction models, and Alzheimer's Disease 👩🏽‍💻 I’m a 5th year PhD candidate in statitics at UC Irvine 📫 You can reach me at obernste@uci.edu